triton-inference-server/tensorflow_backend/README.md

 If the above two rules are met, max_batch_size is set to [default-max-batch-size](#--backend-config=tensorflow,default-max-batch-size=\<int\>).
+Otherwise max_batch_size is set as 0.

 ### Inputs and Outputs

-The Tensorflow Backend is able to fill in the `name`, `data_type`, and `dims` provided this information is provided in the model.
+The Tensorflow Backend is able to fill in the `name`, `data_type`, and `dims` provided this information is available in the model.
 Known limitations are inputs which are defined in the [`ragged_batching`](https://github.com/triton-inference-server/server/blob/main/docs/ragged_batching.md#batch-input) and [`sequence_batching`](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#sequence-batcher) fields.
 There is not enough information in the model for the backend to be able to autocomplete these.